3PU/cook-book-milestone-project/README.md

 The **Instructions** field allows the user to enter recipe instructions.
 This field has a restriction of maximum 3000 characters so the user cannot upload an infinite amount of text.

-The form currently uses front-end validation to make sure the user completes all mandatory formfields and enters a valid image recipe link.
+The add recipes form currently uses front-end validation to make sure the user completes all mandatory formfields, does not upload an infinite amount of text and enters a valid image recipe link.

 ### Feature 2 - Browse Recipes (Read)